 These are terms that many people may be familiar with when describing autism, but it conjures up a misplaced vision of:

 High functioning = high IQ and low support needs;

 Low functioning = low IQ and high support needs.

-Which is just not true.
-You can have a successful career, be a fantastic parent and need a lot of support from your partner when it comes to daily tasks in life– bills/shopping etc. Or you may struggle to secure a job because of communication skills or the ability to manage the sensory overload that comes with an office environment, yet excel at working at home on complex projects in a familiar environment.
+This is not accurate.
+You can have a successful career, be a fantastic parent, and need a lot of support from your partner when it comes to daily tasks in life—bills/shopping, etc. Or you may struggle to secure a job because of communication skills or the ability to manage the sensory overload that comes with an office environment, yet excel at working at home on complex projects in a familiar environment.